silvertrek-capstone/silverpi/README.md

 You will then have go to `Body` and choose raw or form-data depending on the specific usage required with the data.
 Fill in the data to **POST** and click Send to make the request.
 You can view the results in the text box below the URL bar.

+## Automating Tests with Newman
+### Installing Newman:

+Open your terminal and run `npm install -g newman`.

+### Exporting Collections from Postman:

+In the Postman environment (online or application), go to the collection you want to export.

+Then, click on the `...` then choose `Export`.
+Save the .json file.

+### Running Tests:

+In your terminal, run `newman run <path-to-json-file>`.

+## Integrating with GitHub/GitLab

+### Export Collections and Environments:

+Similar to before, export the .json files for collections and environments.

+### Push to Repository:

+Either create a repository, or use an existing one on GitHub/GitLab and push the .json files to it.

+### Automate with CI/CD:

+In your CI/CD pipeline (like GitHub Actions or GitLab CI/CD), you can add a step to run Newman tests.
+Firstly, you need to install Newman as a step and then run `newman run <path-to-json-file>`.

+### Sharing and Collaborating:

+All the team members can clone the repository and import the .json files into their local Postman.

+Changes can be pushed and pulled using Git, making it accessible by all members with access.

 ## Contributors
 Below are the people who have worked on this project.